manish-gemini/cicd-test/Customer/KIT/appOrbitDeploy/README.md

 	Enter the build id [latest] :

 * Enter the chef server deploy mode :

 	1. Deploy on the same host
 	2. Do not deploy, will configure it later choose the setup type from the above [1] :1

  * New install or upgrade :

 	1. New install
 	2. Upgrade
 	choose the setup type from the above [2] :1

  * Enter the type of SSL certificate type:

 	1. Create a new ssl Certificate
 	2. Use Existing Certificate
 	Choose the type of ssl Certificate [1]:1

- * Enter the Mode of Deployment
+ * Enter the Mode of Deployment:

 	1. Singe-Tenant
 	2. Multi-Tenant
 	Choose the type of deployment [1]:1